swennemans/building-your-own-reactjs/02-building_basic_vdom/06-mighty-components.md

 ### Quick recap

-Till now we briefly discussed why we need a `Component` and that we would like to instantiate it using it the same as in React.js.
+Till now we briefly discussed why we need a `Component` and why it is a *special* type.
  We've refactored our code so that it can call the appropriate function on creation.

 However, we didn't discuss how our `Component class` looks like and how to mount it.
 Let's continue...🚂